Dance Dance Revolution: As an esport

 The 9th Annual Konami Arcade Championship added eligibility for players in Australia and New Zealand.
 The finals took place on February 8, 2020, and resulted in Chris Chike winning the global tournament.

 Community-run DDR esports tournaments have gained traction since 2017, and have been growing in popularity and participation every year since, particularly in North America after the release of Dance Dance Revolution A. Recently, DDR has been featured as part of the CEO game tournament event.
 DDR is also the main event in the annual rhythm game tournament event, The Big Deal, taking place in Dallas, Texas.
 The 2019 event was historic for being the largest in-person DDR tournament in the game's history.
-In March 2023, the first ever upbeat tournament was held at Round1 in Denver, Colorado, with a $10,000 prize pool, the largest in any DDR esports competition to date. upbeat also set the record for the largest ever viewing audience on Twitch for any DDR tournament on the streaming platform.
+The 2025 event has already broken the record, with 162 current in-person participants pre-registered for the tournament.
+In March 2023, the first ever upbeat tournament was held at Round1 in Denver, Colorado, with a $10,000 prize pool, the largest in any DDR esports competition to date. upbeat also set the record for the largest ever viewing audience on Twitch for any DDR tournament on the streaming platform at the time.

 In 2022, Konami announced a big expansion to its official BEMANI esports organization, the BEMANI PRO LEAGUE.
 It was confirmed that DDR would be included in the future as a tournament league.
-The league held a pre-season exhibition in February 2023, with announcements of sponsor teams and player drafts to take place in April 2023.
-The regular season is slated to begin in late Spring.
+The league held a pre-season exhibition in February 2023, with announcements of sponsor teams and player drafts to commence in April 2023.
+Later on, the regular season took place in late Spring and Summer of 2023, with team ROUND 1 winning the finals.
+The following season of the league took place in the latter half of 2024, with team TAITO STATION Tradz winning that season's finals.